Leadwerks/Documentation/2dspace.md

 end
 ```

+You might have noticed that we are adding 10 to the Y position when we press the down key, and subtracting 10 when we press the up key.
+This is because screen coordinates are flipped upside-down compared to how we would draw them on a piece of paper.
+This will be explained in more detail in the next lesson.

 Here you can see the motion working on both the X and Y axes:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/2dsmoothmotion.gif?raw=true)

 This gives me an idea!
 Let's replace the blue tile with an image of a spaceship.